flynn/flynn/source/docs/index.html.md

 We also believe that HTTP is a sort of [universal protocol](http://timothyfitz.com/2009/02/12/why-http/).
 It's well understood, widely deployed, and very expressive.
 This is why HTTP is our default choice in protocol unless there is a specific reason not to use it.

-TODO: little more

 #### Distributed Services

 As the knowledge of building complex, scalable, and highly available web applications has reached more developers, many of the concepts of distributed systems have been rediscovered.
 Along with many ideas traditionally found in "Enterprise Architectures" such as messaging systems and service oriented architectures.
 In fact, most modern web architectures are service oriented architectures.

 By distributed services, we mean the body of knowledge behind distributed, service oriented systems that are behind most large organizations these days, such as Google and Twitter.
 While the world of web focuses on the simpler external web ecosystem, our concept of distributed services focuses on the complex demands behind an individual service in that ecosystem.

-TODO: more

 ### Simple Components

 Given the best practices and ideas from these three worlds, our design philosophy then centers around one general theme of simple components.
 Besides the obvious, this manifests in two desired properties:

-1) **Hackability** -- This generally means the system is easy to get into, understand, and change.
+1. **Hackability** -- This generally means the system is easy to get into, understand, and change.
 It's not meant to work the single way the designers intended, it's meant to be able to work however you want it to, ideally with less effort than more.

-2) **One Audience** -- As mentioned earlier in this book, we try to make all knowledge, documentation, and source behind the project accessible to a single audience as opposed to separate user and developer or developer and operator audiences.
+2. **One Audience** -- As mentioned earlier in this document, we try to make all knowledge, documentation, and source behind the project accessible to a single audience as opposed to separate user and developer or developer and operator audiences.
 This forces everything to be simple and well documented.

 There has been a lot of thought already put into the idea of both simplicity in software.
 Our favorite works come from the Unix philosophy as mentioned before.
 Within this domain, it's easy to find great models for simplicity.
 For example, "worse is better", which suffers from a name that is too clever, but is basically a manifesto for simplicity over perfection.